bidulgiya999/Project_face_emotion_detection/README.md

 # Project_face_emotion_detection
 CNN, Resnet-50

-my used to wish to develop the face emotion detector and i was able to run the program on my laptop i've collected and data from neighbors under their permission and multiplied 5times and divided into 6 classed
+I used to wish to develop the face emotion detector and i was able to run the program on my laptop i've collected and data from neighbors under their permission and multiplied 5times and divided into 6 classed